mrvn/RaspberryPi-baremetal/003-c-code/README.md

 sections and the important ones where added.

-The .text section has also got a new entry 'KEEP(*(.text.boot))' coresponding with boot.S using '.section ".text.boot"' for its code.
+The .text section has also got a new entry 'KEEP(*(.text.boot))' corresponding with boot.S using '.section ".text.boot"' for its code.
 It is important to know that when the linker links multiple files it can place them in any order.
-Normaly the order of the files on the command line is used within each section but that is not garanteed.
+Normally the order of the files on the command line is used within each section but that is not guaranteed.
 But the code from boot.s MUST come first.
 By moving the code to the .text.boot section and specifying explicitly that .text.boot comes first the proper placement is enforced.

-Lasst 2 new symbols are declared in the linker script: _bss_start and _bss_end.
+Last 2 new symbols are declared in the linker script: _bss_start and _bss_end.
 These are set to the start and end address of the bss section and are used in boot.S to clear that section.
 In later demos you will see how such symbols can also be accessed from C code.